Emergency Medical Evacuation Insurance for Egypt: Costs, Limits & Tips

 Who decides where I will be evacuated to?

-The 24/7 assistance team makes this decision, based on your medical condition and the nearest appropriate facility.
+The 24/7 assistance team usually coordinates this decision based on your medical condition, location, available medical facilities, insurer approval, and the policy terms.

 Can I arrange my own evacuation and claim the cost later?

-In most cases, no. Medical evacuation usually requires pre-authorisation, so you should contact the assistance team before arranging any transport.
+In most cases, no. Medical evacuation usually requires pre-authorization, so you should contact the assistance team before arranging any major medical transport.

 Are desert or oasis rescues covered?